 To hand over the operations to someone who will turn to their SEO facebook group of choice and say "I just got my first client, what strategy should I use to grow?" would be a nightmare.

-Make sure you hire someone who has an existing track record and have been there and done that - that has tested strategies, failed and adapted.
+Make sure you hire someone who has an existing track record and has been there and done that - that has tested strategies, failed, and adapted.
 This is how you learn in SEO, and therefore one of the best ways to know you got someone that can make the right choices - for you.

 Website operators are great.
 I'd highly recommend getting one if you feel like your need help in managing the websites in your portfolio.
 Start with one website, a low-mid-earning one - and see the results of it.
 If you see good results - take the partnership further.

 But make sure to keep an eye out for scammers, bad deals and be skeptical when deciding who you should hire.
 It's only you who is responsible for your web asset at the end of the day.